 In 2000, iStockphoto launched.
 A brand-new concept, it was a website that contained a range of royalty-free photography that anyone could download from the comfort of their own computer and use for free.

 For the first time, people could access a huge variety of images from all around the world, saving them the time and money of having to arrange a bespoke shoot, or using low-quality shots taken in-house.

 Understandably, it became very popular and 19 years later it’s safe to say that stock websites have revolutionised the way we create and consume photographs.
-Especially for us marketers –where generic images of specific things are needed, it’s invaluable.
+Especially for us marketers working in a brand identity and design agency – where generic images of specific things are needed, it’s invaluable.

 As stock photography has grown in ubiquity, we increasingly find it can be a limiting choice.

 It only took a quick Google search to uncover some stock screamers that demonstrate what we mean.